Boiler Breakdown Checklist

 Can’t find your reset button?
 Check your boiler manufacturer’s instructions – it will be in there.

 The problem with central heating programmers, timers or room thermostats is that customers often find these very complicated, so check your instructions and make sure that they’re all set for operation.
 Some controls send signals remotely and can stop working, so check these too.

-All it takes is one wrong button pressed and no heat or hot water, so a quick battery check can solve this.
+All it takes is one wrong button pressed and you get no heating or hot water, so a quick check can solve this.
 Also check the batteries in wireless controls.

 4. Gas supply

 Gas supply can cause lots of central heating or boiler breakdowns, especially if you have a payment meter with a card.
 If you run out of credit, the gas will be switched off.
 So top-up the credit and re-insert the card.
 Also, press the gas meter reset button in order to re-establish gas supply to your boiler.